OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

-   START command is a new session launch, STOP - process kill and DETACH - a kind of OS/2 command analogue, still useful for long actions, like copying a huge zip from TFTP server (PXE boot):
+   START command is a new session launch, STOP - process kill and DETACH - a kind of OS/2 command analogue, still useful for long actions, like copying of a huge zip from TFTP server (PXE boot):

      detach copy /boot /beep huge_file_via_pxe.zip c:\